ansys/scade-design-rules/doc/source/rules/modelling/no_floats.rst

-.. index:: single: No Floats
+.. index:: single: No floats

 No floats
 =========